BonnieSawe/resource-manager/README.md

-# This is a simple resource manager application
+# This is a simple resource manager application built using vue, bootstrap and laravel

 ## backend commands
 composer install,